Rēzekne: Orthodox Church of the Birth of Holy Jesus' Mother

-Construction of the church dates back to 1840, though it wasn't consecrated until 1846.
-In 1854 it was closed for reconstruction.
+The construction of the church dates back to 1840, though it was not consecrated until 1846.
+In 1854, it was closed for reconstruction.
 After a two-year reconstruction period the church obtained its definitive look.

 Tile stoves, tiled floors, three-storey iconostasis and a granite stoop decorated the church.
 A small stone chapel in memory of Alexander II's rescue from death is situated on the left side of the church entrance.
 On the right there is a glass burial vault where the founder of the church, the owner of the Adamova manor general Karaulov and his wife Helen were buried.

 Evangelical Lutheran Holy Trinity Church

 The red brick church from was built in the 1930s.
-The church was designed by the architect J.Cīrulis in Neo-Gothic style.
+The church was designed by the architect J. Cīrulis in Neo-Gothic style.
 The church was consecrated in 1938.
 In the summer of 1949 the Soviet authority deprived the parishioners of their church, removed its crosses and dismantled the belfry.
 For many years there was a film rental company.

 The parish got back its property at the beginning of the 1990s and the building has undergone major repairs.
 It is possible to climb the 37 m bell tower and see Rēzekne from above.
 Classical music concerts and divine services take place in the church nowadays.